AdobeDocs/photoshop-api-docs/README.md

 # Sample Code

-The (samples)[https://github.com/adobe/photoshop-api-docs/tree/samples] folder in this repo contains sample code for authenticating with JWT and OAuth.
+The [samples](samples) folder in this repo contains sample code for authenticating with JWT.
 And, sample code for calling the Photoshop APIs.

 Note that the samples are covered by the MIT license.